 Looking for a unique summer camp opportunity to learn more about soils, plants, grazing, and wildlife habitat all while learning from leading scientists who are passionate about teaching youth about using science to solve land management challenges?
 The Idaho section and the Idaho Rangeland Resource Commission invite Idaho high school students to apply for a camper scholarships to attend this camp held near Burns, OR.
 Contact April Hulet at the University of Idaho if you are interested by calling 208-364-4073.

 University of Idaho Extension has been offering a summer camp since 1960.
 This hands-on camp is held each summer near Sun Valley where campers explore wildlife, rangelands, forests, water, and soils.

 Brian Miller Scholarship

-This scholarship is awarded each year to one or more deserving students studying Rangeland Ecology and Management at the University of Idaho.
+This scholarship is awarded each year to one or more deserving students studying Rangeland Conservation at the University of Idaho.
 The scholarship is made possible by Idaho Section’s donations to the Brian Miller Memorial Endowment, maintained within the University of Idaho Foundation.

 Resources for Educators

 If you are planning to head into a classroom or head out into the field with a group of students teach them about rangelands, there are several excellent teaching resources available from the University of Idaho and the Idaho Rangeland Resources Commission.

 Also, check out Wrangle, an rangeland exploration website that is packed with great information from across the globe, including videos, photos, and gigapans.
 A whatapan?
 Go ahead…check it out for yourself!